helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 ### regexReplaceAllLiteral, mustRegexReplaceAllLiteral

-Returns a copy of the input string, replacing matches of the Regexp with the replacement string replacement The replacement string is substituted directly, without using Expand
+Returns a copy of the input string, replacing matches of the Regexp with the replacement string replacement.
+The replacement string is substituted directly, without using Expand

 ```